-According to McKinsey estimation, semiconductor companies so far obtained less than 30% and 20% of value coming with technology stack in PC and mobile areas respectively.
-At the same time, software developers grabbed a bigger hunk.
-The consultancy bets that this proportion will flip over in near future, facing chipmakers taking home up to 50% of the technology stack-related cash.
+According to McKinsey estimation, semiconductor companies so far obtained less than 30% and 20% of the value coming with technology stack in PC and mobile areas respectively.
+At the same time, software developers grabbed a more significant hunk.
+The consultancy bets that this proportion will flip over in the near future, facing chipmakers taking home up to 50% of the technology stack-related cash.
 Why?

-Connectivity, a truly elephantine trend, has become a major game-changing wave globally at various levels from household IoT (Internet of Things) to global communication and transportation.
-Last year, Bain&Company estimated that worldwide IoT market size will hit the USD 520 billion mark by 2021.
-So-called "digital transformation" further accelerates ubiquitous IoT adaptation process.
+Connectivity, a truly monstrous trend, has become a major game-changing wave globally at various levels from household IoT (Internet of Things) to global communication and transportation.
+Last year, Bain&Company estimated that worldwide IoT market size will hit USD 520 billion by 2021.
+The so-called "digital transformation" further accelerates the ubiquitous IoT adaptation process.

 Besides global zeitgeist

-Surely, the planetwide trends do shape investors' expectations.
+Surely, planetwide trends do shape investors' expectations.
 There are some issues that are special about China in this regard though.
-IIot (Industrial Internet of Things) is hot this year not only in tech media, but in business circles as well.
-As overall quality of goods produced by the "World's Factory" improves, local companies look for smarter ways to organize manufacturing process.
-Even at the micro level.
+IIot (Industrial Internet of Things) is hot this year not only in tech media but in business circles as well.
+As the overall quality of goods produced by the "World's Factory" improves, local companies look for smarter ways to organize the manufacturing process.
+Even at the micro-level.

 Why China is a promising market for household appliances is beyond question.
 And IoT goes hard therein recently.
 Local tech giants like long-suffering Huawei and "young and passionate" Xiaomi (01810.HK) are actively restructuring the product mix in order to reap the fruits from the country's growing middle class.

-The world largest passenger car market is where a fierce competition between producers in automotive industry happens.
-In recent years, we have experienced boom of EV (electric vehicles) sector that was sparked by various objective and subjective factors (read here about how and why EV industry was sprung up in China).
-Autonomous driving also contributes to the blooming but brutal auto scene.
+The world's largest passenger car market is where fierce competition between producers in the automotive industry happens.
+In recent years, we have experienced a boom of EV (electric vehicles) sector that was sparked by various objective and subjective factors (read here about how and why EV industry was sprung up in China).
+Autonomous driving also contributes to the burgeoning but brutal auto scene.
 And this is where microelectronics is pivotal.

 Bo Chunmin, senior analyst at EO Intelligence

-Next dimension to put on the table is current geopolitical backdrop.
+The next dimension to put on the table is the current geopolitical backdrop.
 Numerous uncertainties evolved recently as the world shifted from the organization-based to the agreement-based model.
-While the global division of labour is being staggered by irrational and spontaneous political decisions, countries have no choice but prepare for the worst.
-China isn't willing to suddenly find itself in zugzwang, the government thereby makes changes accordingly.
+While the global division of labor is being staggered by irrational and spontaneous political decisions, countries have no choice but to prepare for the worst.
+China isn't willing to suddenly find itself in zugzwang; the government thereby makes changes accordingly.

 Supply chains become shorter and more localized.
 Ecosystems, being exposed to spillover effect and "liquid" innovation, expand rapidly.
-Accounting for up to 90% of worldwide smartphones supply, China still imports core components.
+Accounting for up to 90% of the worldwide smartphone supply, China still imports core components.

 Huge space exists in the industry, and a broad gamut of investors from state-backed organizations such as CICIIF (China Integrated Circuit Industry Investment Fund) to venture capitalists want to participate and frame the new technological revolution.